-I don’t know if you’ve seen it yet, but they’ve just released the trailer for The Disaster Artist, a movie based on the production of The Room, which was widely regarded as the worst film ever made.
-Now yes, The Room is bad – really bad – but there is so much worse.
-And thankfully, I like to watch this very specific type of bile on the regs, so am fully equipped to “recommend” a steaming bunch of it to you, the gracious reader, hungry for trash.
+Thankfully, I like to watch this very specific type of bile on the regular, so am fully equipped to “recommend” a steaming bunch of it to you, the gracious reader, hungry for trash.

 Basically, if you like The Room, you’re going to love this lot, so open up that dumbwaiter and let me serve you a platter of shit-soup:

 Birdemic: Shock and Terror